 The list below gives the total sugar content in the 2 items from the general description 'scallops' each of which show the sugar amount as well as Calories, Protein, Fat and Carbohydrate.

 Average Content for scallopsThe average (or more correctly the arithmetic mean) amount of sugar contained in 100g of scallops, based on the list below of 2 different items under the general description of scallops, is 0.00 g of sugar.
+This average value corresponds to 0 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Calories is 90.00 kcal, the average amount of Protein is 16.30 g, the average amount of Fat is 0.67 g and the average amount of Carbohydrate is 4.30 g.
 For this serving the amount of Calories is 69 kcal, the amount of Protein is 12.06 g, the amount of Fat is 0.49 g and the amount of Carbohydrate is 3.18 g.

 Highest sugar Content per 100g